Frequently Asked Questions,

 Q. Is my classroom suitable for instruction?

 A.It can be, but if more than one class instruction is being done at your school on the same day ,it is much more efficient to use the same room for all classes.
 During the class desk tops will get clay on them.
-Cindy and the volunteers will wipe the desks clean following the class.
-The clay used for elementary projects is "Buffstone" from Plainsman Pottery Supply.
-It will not harm clothes and as wet clay has no known health concerns.
-(You can view a pdf of the MSDS here.)
+Clay is just mud.
+Volunteers can wipe the desks clean following the class.
+A flat surface for the completed projects to wait for painting will be required in the case of air dry projects.

 Q. What preparation is required?

-A. A room with enough tables and chairs for all students, name tags to assist with communication, a sink or bucket of water, paper towels, and a few volunteers.
-We bring everything else and clean up after.
-(See "Preparing for Class", a pdf file.)
+A. A room with enough tables and chairs for all students, name tags to assist with communication, a sink or bucket of water, and a few volunteers.
+A smart board or large screen television connected to the internet for YouTube® access or a DVD player for DVD instruction.

 Q. Do I need parent volunteers or assistance?